GeorgeLepska/George-Lepska-Portfolio/README.md

 Code: [Choose Your Own Adventure Mini Game.py](https://github.com/GeorgeLepska/George-Lepska-Portfolio/blob/main/Final_Project_GL.py)

 Description: For this project, I created a choose your ownadventure style game, where the player enters a room and either getss an item, has to defeat a monster or solves a riddle.
 Items increase health and strength, monsters affect health and strength, and the player has to solve the riddle to maze it to the next room.
-The player wins if they make it to the end of the maze without depleting their health stat
+The player wins if they make it to the end of the maze without depleting their health stat.

-Skills and Technology: The porject uses flow control (If, While and For loops) for the game's progress, dictionaries to store player stats, and lists to display scenarios player went through
+Skills and Technology: The project uses flow control (If, While and For loops) for the game's progress, dictionaries to store player stats, and lists to display scenarios player went through.